Ecosourcing

 Documentation and Record Keeping

-Each seed species is given a code at collection time, so that we can track the following:
+Each seed species is coded at collection time so that we can track the following:

 • Date of collection.

-The data sheet follows the batch of seeds from collection through to propagation and installation.
+This individual code follows the batch of seeds from collection through to propagation and supply.
 Other information, such as germination trial data, is progressively added.
-We place high importance on care and maintenance of data on each batch of seeds.
-This information is crucial to the integrity of our eco-sourced plants.

 After collection, the seeds are stored in our custom-built seed room, which keeps them at a constant temperature.
-Some species are sprayed with insecticide, and are then placed into storage containers.
 The seeds are then germinated to meet customer and nursery demand.
 Where feasible, we store seed for the following years in case of bad germination seasons.

-For any questions on the Eco-Sourcing process, talk to our production team today
+If you have any questions on the eco-sourcing process, talk to our team today